MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 decodescript "hexstring"
   Decode a hex-encoded script.
 fundrawtransaction "hexstring" ( options )
   Add inputs to a transaction until it has enough in value to meet its out value.
-This will not modify existing inputs, and will add at most one change output to the outputs. getrawtransaction "txid" ( verbose )
+This will not modify existing inputs, and will add at most one change output to the outputs.
+No existing outputs will be modified unless "subtractFeeFromOutputs" is specified.
+Note that inputs which were signed may need to be resigned after completion since in/outputs have been added.
+The inputs added will not be signed, use signrawtransaction for that.
+Note that all existing inputs must have their previous output transaction be in the wallet.
+Note that all inputs selected must be of standard form and P2SH scripts must be in the wallet using importaddress or addmultisigaddress (to calculate fees).
+You can see whether this is the case by checking the "solvable" field in the listunspent output.
+Only pay-to-pubkey, multisig, and P2SH versions thereof are currently supported for watch-only getrawtransaction "txid" ( verbose )
+  NOTE: By default this function only works for mempool transactions.
+If the -txindex option is enabled, it also works for blockchain transactions.
+DEPRECATED: for now, it also works for transactions with unspent outputs.
 Return the raw transaction data.
 If verbose is 'true', returns an Object with information about 'txid'.
-If verbose is 'false' or omitted, returns a string that is serialized, hex-encoded data for 'txid'. sendrawtransaction "hexstring" ( allowhighfees instantsend bypasslimits) Submits raw transaction (serialized, hex-encoded) to local node and network.
+If verbose is 'false' or omitted, returns a string that is serialized, hex-encoded data for 'txid'. sendrawtransaction "hexstring" ( allowhighfees fastsend bypasslimits) Submits raw transaction (serialized, hex-encoded) to local node and network.
 Also see createrawtransaction and signrawtransaction calls. signrawtransaction "hexstring" ( [{"txid":"id","vout":n,"scriptPubKey":"hex","redeemScript":"hex"},...] ["privatekey1",...] sighashtype )
   Sign inputs for raw transaction (serialized, hex-encoded).
 The second optional argument (may be null) is an array of previous transaction outputs that this transaction depends on but may not yet be in the block chain.
 The third optional argument (may be null) is an array of base58-encoded private keys that, if given, will be the only keys used to sign the transaction.
+Requires wallet passphrase to be set with walletpassphrase call.

 Util